ISDementyev/AMN/README.md

 # MCCD
-A repository for studying minecraft circuits and their math (**M**ine**C**raft **C**ircuit **D**esign)
+**A**pplied **M**ath **N**otes - Formerly known as MCCD (Minecraft Circuit Design)

 ## Purpose (from docs/main-doc.tex)
-This document shall serve as a way to study redstone circuits in MC, using mathematical principles.
-It is not meant to serve as an exhaustive guideline.
-In fact, it is encouraged to add upon its knowledge, as long as it is cited in whatever work/project you choose to pursue/make, in whatever format you like.
+This repository contains applied math notes that I created with the intention of self-exploration of math's application to interdisciplinary topics that interest me.
+If you decide to use any of the docs, feel free to cite it in whatever format you wish.